johnshields/johnshields/README.md

 Bachelor of Science in Computing in Software Development = :heavy_check_mark:

 Bachelor of Science (Honours) in Computing in Software Development = :heavy_check_mark:

+MSc in Serious Games and VR = :hourglass_flowing_sand:

 ***
 ### Interests and Hobbies: :runner: